What are the lawsuits about?

 What would be the impact on the home buying market if the plaintiffs are successful?

 We can’t speculate on what may or may not happen.
 What we can tell you is how confident we are in our position about the clear pro-competitive, pro-consumer benefits of the MLS system.
-The MLS has been around for well over 100 years and has contributed to an orderly and efficient marketplace.
+The MLS has been around for more than 100 years and continues to contribute to an orderly and efficient marketplace today.
 We are going to aggressively defend ourselves, along with the rights that benefit home buyers and sellers to continue to have access to a pro-consumer, highly efficient market.

 What is the likelihood this lawsuit will go to court, and if so, how long is this likely to go on?

-If the court allows the plaintiffs to proceed, we may be looking at a very long, drawn-out process.
+Given the motion to dismiss was denied, we are likely looking at a very long, drawn-out process.
 Class action lawsuits like this one have been known to go on for years – sometimes more than a decade.